-There is a multitude of reasons that a dog may need weight gain; many of these reasons are due to the impact of parasites, dental problems, or illness on a dog’s body.
+There are many reasons that a dog may need weight gain; many of these reasons are due to the impact of parasites, dental problems, or illness on a dog’s body.

 by Guest Blogger, Olivia Harper

-If a dog is not maintaining a healthy weight, the first step towards getting them to a healthy weight is to make an appointment for a veterinarian to examine him or her.
+If a dog is not maintaining a healthy weight, the first step towards getting them to a healthy weight is to make an appointment for a veterinarian to examine them.

-There is a multitude of reasons that a dog may be underweight; many of these reasons are due to the impact of parasites, dental problems, or illness on a dog’s body.
+There are many reasons that a dog may be underweight; many of these reasons are due to the impact of parasites, dental problems, or illness on a dog’s body.
 If medical conditions are left untreated, it will be impossible for a dog to achieve and maintain a healthy weight.

 The Importance of Healthy Weight Gain

-It is most healthy for dogs who are underweight to gain the weight they are missing slowly and steadily.
+It is most healthy for underweight dogs to gain the weight they are missing slowly and steadily.
 This means that a carefully planned diet is followed strategically, as opposed to doubling each meal serving.

-Quick weight gain may negatively impact the growth of puppies’ skeletal systems, or may make an underweight dog obese if they have medical issues which make exercise difficult.
+Quick weight gain may negatively impact the growth of puppies’ skeletal systems or make an underweight dog obese if they have medical issues that make exercise difficult.

 Dogs who experience sudden dietary changes are also likely to suffer from unpleasant consequences such as diarrhea or vomiting, which may decrease their appetite further.
 Any dietary change should take place transitionally, not immediately.

-Dog owners should carefully monitor their dog’s diets and weight, then make adjustments as necessary to ensure their dog reaches their goal in a healthy manner.
-Many dog owners find it helpful to keep a journal and to take progressive photographs to track their dog’s progress.
+Dog owners should carefully monitor their dog’s diets and weight, then make adjustments as necessary to ensure their dog healthily reaches their goal.
+Many dog owners find it helpful to keep a journal and take progressive photographs to track their dog’s progress.

 Essential Nutrients for Healthy Weight Gain

 Protein.
 Veterinarians generally recommend dog foods that are high in protein to help a dog gain weight.
-When considering a new higher calorie dog food, look for a food that has approximately 30% protein.
+When considering a new higher calorie dog food, look for a food with approximately 30% protein.

 Fats.
-People generally assume that increasing fats in a dog’s diet will guarantee that he or she will gain the necessary weight, and often choose increasing their dog’s servings of treats to accomplish this.
+People generally assume that increasing fats in a dog’s diet will guarantee that they will gain the necessary weight and often choose to increase their dog’s servings of treats to accomplish this.
 While it may help a dog to gain weight, that is not the healthiest method.
 Healthy fats should be selected, such as fish oil, flaxseed oil, and pumpkin.
-Including fish oil in a dog’s diet may also provide additional benefits, such as improved joint health and cognitive health.
+Including fish oil in a dog’s diet may also provide additional benefits, such as improved joint and cognitive health.

-When considering switching to a different dog food, search for foods that are designed for active dogs or labeled as performance foods, as the calorie and protein contents will be higher.
-Wet foods are also higher in calorie than dry foods, however, if your dog has a sensitive stomach feeding exclusively wet food is not recommended.
-Adding wet food as a topping can stimulate a dog’s appetite and be a good source of extra calories.
+When considering switching to different dog food, search for foods designed for active dogs or labeled as performance foods, as the calorie and protein contents will be higher.
+Wet foods are also higher in calories than dry foods.
+Adding wet food toppings can stimulate a dog’s appetite and be a good source of extra calories.
+However, if your dog has a sensitive stomach, feeding exclusively wet food is not recommended.
 Be sure to thoroughly mix wet food with dry food to prevent selective eating.

-It is important for dog owners to consider their dog’s digestive system throughout the weight gaining process.
+Dog owners need to consider their dog’s digestive system throughout the weight gaining process.
 Increasing the proteins and fats in a dog’s diet has the potential to cause digestive upset.
 Adding a probiotic supplement such as Purina Fortiflora may be beneficial to aiding a dog’s digestive system during their transition to a higher calorie diet.

 Feeding underweight dogs four small meals rather than two large meals can also be beneficial during the journey to a healthy weight.
-If a dog will be transitioning to a new type of food, smaller meals can assist their digestive system adjust to the new food, as they will have less to process at each meal.
+If a dog is transitioning to a new type of food, smaller meals can assist their digestive system in adjusting to the new food, as they will have less to process at each meal.

 With a good veterinarian’s guidance, dog owners can help their dogs live long, healthy and happy lives at an ideal weight.